 Things were going well enough until the old boyfriend (OBF hereafter) said something snide about the new boyfriend (NBF), and the NBF’s friend stood up for him in the most effective way possible, which is to say by threatening to kick OBF’s ass.
 I will tell you that this very well could have happened; the friend of the NBF (let’s call him the Linebacker) played football for the aforementioned boys’ high school team, perpetual championship favorites whose players dwarfed the average 16 year old male.
 Almost every girl I knew then had a crush on him, including me.

-Before the Linebacker took any swings, a friend of OBF (I’ll call him the Point Guard) entered the ring on OBF’s behalf and all of a sudden there was a heated standoff in the foyer, these crazy boys looking like wild dogs, foaming with pride and testosterone and Old Milwaukee.
+Before the Linebacker took any swings, a friend of OBF (I’ll call him the Point Guard) entered the ring on OBF’s behalf and all of a sudden there was a heated standoff in the foyer, these crazy boys looking like wild dogs, their mouths foaming with pride and testosterone and Old Milwaukee.
 OBF was the first to bolt, out the door and up the street like a wide receiver going for a long pass he had no intention of catching.
 The Linebacker made chase, followed by the Point Guard, and I locked the door behind them.

 They made it as far as the corner, where the fighting began in earnest.
 A neighbor saw them and called the police, but not before some damage was done.

 To everyone’s surprise, the Point Guard won the fight, and his scrappiness was awarded with inalienable bragging rights plus two trophies: The Linebacker’s upper left canine and incisor.
 OBF suffered a fractured forearm if I remember correctly.
 And NBF?
 No athlete himself, he smartly sat the whole thing out.